edde-framework/edde/docs/getting-started/environment.md

 `docker-compose.yml` and it simple to setup at all (what about `docker swarm init` ?).
 Thus this tutorial follows production environment build on Docker Swarm.

+> Usually it's necessary to use some proxy for production deployment, for example [Docker Flow](https://proxy.dockerflow.com/) which will be used in this tutorial; it's also able to **automagically** generate certificates from [Let's Encrypt](https://letsencrypt.org/).

+!> Be careful about Let's Encrypt as you can get certificates only for domains you own, thus it **deos not work** for a local development!

 **Previous**: [Index](/getting-started/index) | **Next**: [Dockerfile](/getting-started/dockerfile)